spryker/spryker-docs/docs/scos/dev/best-practices/state-machine-cookbook/state-machine-cookbook-build-a-state-machine.md

 ---
-title: State machine cookbook - part 2 - building a state machine
+title: "State machine cookbook: build a state machine"
 description: This chapter will help you model a state machine using Spryker to manage your sale orders.
 last_updated: Jun 16, 2021
 template: concept-topic-template